School History

 What Is A Charter School?

 The Charter Schools Act was passed by the California Legislature in 1992 in order to give California communities the ability to create self-governing, publicly supported schools that have the flexibility to meet locally identified needs.
 Since then, parents, students, teachers, and community members have collaborated to create a variety of schools across the state that are innovative, flexible, and responsive to the conditions and aspirations of their communities.
-As of 2018, there were 1,306 active charter schools in California, serving 628,849 students.
+California is home to over 1,300 charter schools, including seven all-charter districts, serving nearly 630,000 students statewide.

 Plumas Charter #146

 Plumas Charter School was founded in 1998 and became California Charter #146, operating for its first two years as a subsidiary of Plumas Unified School District.
 In 2000, PCS became an independent, or direct-funded, charter school.
-PCS was originally designed to serve the needs of the local homeschooling community, but in the school’s 20-year history, it has evolved to serve a broader spectrum of students and families and now identifies itself as a personalized learning school.
+PCS was originally designed to serve the needs of the local homeschooling community, but in the school’s 25-year history, it has evolved to serve a broader spectrum of students and families and now identifies itself as a personalized learning school and operates learning centers in Quincy, Taylorsville and Chester.

 Personalized Learning